evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ## Performance

-The Lotus Eletre R has a maximum power of 675 KW (918 hp/905 bhp) and a total torque of 985 nm (727 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 2.9 seconds and has a top speed of 265 km/h (165 mph).
+The Lotus Eletre R delivers a jaw-dropping maximum power of 675 KW (918 hp/905 bhp) and a massive total torque of 985 Nm (727 ft-lb).
+This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in just 2.9 seconds, showcasing its astonishing acceleration.
+Additionally, it achieves a top speed of 265 km/h (165 mph), making it a true marvel of engineering and performance.

 ## Battery, range, and charging